What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 And lo, we end the night with the typical Eurovision theme of “we built a replica house.”

-Coverage in the UK is on on BBC1, hosted by Graham Norton, from 8pm till 11:40pm.
+Coverage in the UK is on on BBC1, hosted by Graham Norton, from 8pm until 11:40pm